albertcolmenero/simplereactexpressapp/README.md

 **Database:**
 - PostgreSQL with proper relationships
 - User table linked to Clerk authentication
+- Project table with user associations
-- Todo table with user associations
+- Todo table with user and project relationships
 - Prisma migrations for schema management

 **Authentication & Security:**